matteo14c/HaploCoV/docs/source/perlMummer.rst

 ===========================

 Download Mummer at: https://sourceforge.net/projects/mummer/files/latest/download and extract the archive (tar.gz) file.
-Open up Terminal and:
+Open up Terminal and run:

 ::

   tar xvzf MUMmer3.23.tar.gz

-As explained in the INSTALL file, included in the Mummer package to build Mummer:
+As explained in the INSTALL file, included in the Mummer package to build Mummer use:

 ::